dylan-thinnes/cwd/README.md

 If the stack is empty, does nothing and exits with 1.

 `cwdrem <number>`
-Remove the specific number of directory from the top of the stack.
+Remove the specified number of directories from the top of the stack.
 Removes one by default.

 `cwdpop <number>`
-Remove the specific number of directory from the top of the stack, then go to the last directory that was removed.
+Remove the specified number of directories from the top of the stack, then go to the last directory that was removed.
 Removes one by default.

 `cwdclear`